Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

 \subsection{Lemma \ref{ch3:lemma:tightness}: Tightness of $(S_n, Z_n, V_n)$}

 Recall that our process $(S_n, Z_n, V_n)$ is in $D([0, T], \R^3)$, the space of RCLL paths with the Skorohod topology defined by the product metric $d \times d \times d$ where $d$ is the Skorohod metric, see Billingsley \cite{Billingsley}.
 The following definition is taken from Jacod and Shiryaev \cite{Shiryaev}.
-(Also, see notes by Ruth Williams on tightness of stochastic process.)